|Fast Facts on Dust Hill Zone|

 The engine utilized is extremely primitive and limited, to the point where some would call this game almost unplayable.
 There are several floating platforms in the game, however Sonic does not move with them, and can only land on them; he must continually jump to be able to utilize them.
 Likewise, Sonic is unable to run up curved slopes; he must jump over them.

 Act 2 does not have a proper boundary.
-Thus, if Sonic walks off the left edge of the screen in Act 2, he will fall off the stage.
+Thus, if Sonic walks off the left edge or right edge (just before the game ends) of the screen in Act 2, he will fall off the stage.

 The shield monitor in the game has no function.